 Toasted Coconut Flakes

 If you’re including toasted coconut flakes, you can make them at the very start or even a day or so before.
 It’s really simple.
-You just spread them out on a cookie sheet with foil:
+You just spread shredded coconut flakes out on a baking sheet with foil.
+I use sweetened flakes for this.

 Once the oven has finished preheating, put them in.